 Considering printing your business cards on your desktop printer or local copy center?
 Think again.
 Not only is the quality of ink and paper suspect – and as such reflective of your own quality – it’s more expensive.
 You can print premium business cards on professional paper stocks cheaper than doing it alone, and you won’t have any of those perforated edges cheapening your brand – and personal – image.

 If there’s one thing I don’t understand, it’s why professionals never change their business cards – or, if they do, it’s a couple of times per decade.
 I know printing in volume is cheap, but printing business cards in general is cheap – dirt cheap, in fact.

 Use business cards to help promote seasonal and special offers by printing a few versions every year.
 You don’t have to change your branded image, or even the front of your business card; but mixing up your business card with different deals on the back and perhaps a slight logo alternation (a Santa cap on your logo, for example) will help add a touch of personality and attention-getting prowess – not to mention targeted marketing – to your marketing efforts.

 Come up with fun and unique ways to engage your prospects and get more attention for your company.
 If you’re going to a business conference, for example, hand out business cards with relevant and fun trivia questions on the back.
 Or, offer a fun game, story, or fast facts.

 Make them into humorous trading cards, or make a quick scavenger hunt.
 The goal is to get prospects sharing and talking about your business, so they’ll remember you when they get home and when it’s time to buy.

-- The Best 15 Business Card Templates & Mockups
+- The 15 Best Business Card Templates for Photoshop

 - 25 Inspirational & Creative Business Cards for Designers